OptoCode/nuxt-configuration-scripts/scripts/nuxt-dev-tools/README.md

 # Nuxt DevTools Editor Configuration Scripts

 This directory contains automated scripts to configure Nuxt DevTools to work seamlessly with your preferred code editor.
-These scripts ensure that the "Go to Code" feature in Nuxt DevTools opens files directly in your editor.
+These scripts ensure that the "Toggle Component Inspector" feature in Nuxt DevTools opens files directly in your editor.

 ## 🚀 Quick Start